-Which Medical Records Are Needed for My Disability Hearing?
+Which Medical Records Do I Need for My Disability Hearing?

 There are certain types of medical records you will need to obtain for a hearing before an administrative law judge.
 Medical records are essential for showing that you currently suffer from a disability, or that you will continue to suffer from one in the future.